LGBTQ+ Carers: is there a different story to tell?

 Acceptance in care homes

 Another issue that often comes up within the community is acceptance and understanding if a person needs to reside in a care home.
-LGBT+ people have sometimes faced discrimination when dealing with care homes – either from the home not being inclusive enough, or through hostility from individual workers disapproving of someone due to their sexuality or gender identification.
+LGBTQ+ people have sometimes faced discrimination when dealing with care homes – either from the home not being inclusive enough, or through hostility from individual workers disapproving of someone due to their sexuality or gender identification.

 Improvements are happening all the time, but it is not a level playing field.
 Sometimes there is a reluctance to house a partner or loved one in a home due to the worry of non-acceptance, negative attitudes when caring at arm’s length or when visiting.
-One big step forward are the creation of LGBT+ care homes, sheltered schemes and community housing projects springing up in the UK, such as a new extra-care housing project in Manchester, recently featured in the Guardian.
+One big step forward are the creation of LGBTQ+ care homes, sheltered schemes and community housing projects springing up in the UK, such as a new extra-care housing project in London, recently featured in the Guardian.

-But LGBT+ people do it slightly differently, due to external factors that other people do not experience.
+But LGBTQ+ people do it slightly differently, due to external factors that other people do not experience.
 Some of us have had to develop our own families and support networks because our birth families pushed us away, sometimes because we are gay, lesbian, bisexual or transgender, blood families assume we have a less complicated life and should therefore take on the caring role, no questions asked or very little debate or negotiation.
 Opportunities for care and support, housing or supported care can be fewer and daunting due to prejudices and a lack of understanding.

 Despite these challenges, we carers share so much.
 Being a carer for anyone is a huge commitment, amazing but tiring, rewarding but difficult and the people we look after just need care and love, and that’s something that we all have in common.